ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

 Since a VM backup copies the entire virtual machine, the VM must be stopped so the backup process can be executed on it.
 Of course, this implies that your K3s Kubernetes cluster won't be available for as long as the backup takes to finish.
 Bear in mind that this unavailability is not symmetric (so to speak):

-- When the backup job starts executing the backup of the K3s master/server node of your Kubernestes cluster, the entire K3s cluster will be down (you won't be able to reach it with `kubectl`).
+- When the backup job starts executing the backup of the K3s master/server node of your Kubernetes cluster, the entire K3s cluster will be down (you won't be able to reach it with `kubectl`).
 The other two nodes, the agent ones will keep running but waiting for their server to come back.

 - When the backup executed is on one of the K3s agent nodes, the K3s cluster will be available to your `kubectl` commands, but anything running in the stopped agent node will be down until the backup finishes.